PaperCut MF 15.0

 A new look!

-Notice the brilliant new branding as well, PaperCut has excelled once again with its new and fresh look of its logo and marketing resources.
+Notice the brilliant new branding as well, PaperCut has excelled once again with a new and fresh look of its logo and marketing resources.

 Easy Transition from NG to MF